100 Notable alumni of

 -

-Makur Maker is a South Sudanese-Australian professional basketball player for Raptors 905 of the NBA G League.
+Makur Maker is a South Sudanese-Australian professional basketball player for Al-Ittihad Jeddah of the Saudi Basketball League (SBL).
 A consensus five-star recruit, he committed to play college basketball for Howard University, becoming the highest-ranked player in the modern recruiting era to commit to a historically black college or university (HBCU).

 -